Economic Activities in Senegal: Primary, Secondary, Tertiary, and Quaternary

 Primary Sector of Senegal

 Senegal’s primary sector, particularly agriculture, thrives due to its favorable climate and abundant natural resources.
 With 49.4% of the land dedicated to agriculture, the country produces a variety of crops like groundnuts, watermelons, rice, cassava, and more.
-Despite contributing 16.9% to the GDP, agriculture remains vital to the economy.
+Despite contributing about 15.5% to GDP (2024), agriculture remains vital to the economy.

 The diverse range of agricultural products, including maize, sorghum, and milk, highlights the sector’s significance and sustains livelihoods across the country.